SergeDmi/CytosimPy-article/paper.md

 print(len(simul.fibers))
 ```

+As a demonstration of the capabilities of PyCytosim, we implemented a flocking behaviour in an active nematics model.
+For this we started from a simulation with repulsive, short, rigid filaments, and we added a long-range attractive force, an alignment potential, and a movemement along the filament direction.

 Only repulsive forces             |  + Attractive forces | + Aligment | + Movement
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:
 ![](figures/image0000.png)  |  ![](figures/image0001.png)  |  ![](figures/image0002.png)  |  ![](figures/image0003.png)